Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: RESULTS

 \subsubsection{Pruning ion channels}

 As a test of the VA procedure's ability to identify an unnecessarily complex neuron model, the maximum conductance of the \textit{CaT} current in \lq\lq Neuron 0\rq\rq\ (of 0, 1, and 2) was set to zero.
 All other parameter values were unchanged, and the three voltage traces were given as measurements.
-The experiment was performed once using the synapse strengths associated with active mode, and once using those associated with quiescence mode.
+The experiment was performed once using the synapse strengths associated with sequential-bursting mode, and once using those associated with simultaneous-firing mode.
+As with the original experiments, the estimation window employed chaotic input currents over an 8000-point time series with a step size of 0.1 ms.

 Estimates of the maximum conductances $g_{CaT}$ of the three neurons are shown in Table~\ref{table3}.
 For estimates of all parameters, see \textit{Appendix 4}.
 Estimates of $g_{CaT}$ for Neuron 0 were $5.86 \times 10^{-7}$ and $8.26 \times 10^{-8}$ for each mode, respectively: roughly four orders of magnitude lower than the maximum conductances of $g_{CaT}$ for the other two cells.
+The rms errors in estimates of the three voltage traces for the sequential-bursting and simultaneous-firing regimes were, respectively: 5.4, 10.8, and 9.6 V, and 9.5, 26.6, and 20.0 V - of the same order of magnitude as the errors reported for the previous experiments described in this paper.